 Halfway through the 2004 model year, the second generation of the Duramax diesel engine was introduced in the Chevy Silverado and GMC Sierra 2500HD/3500HD pickups.
 Since the carryover LB7 and new LLY engines were both available in the same year, the LLY is unofficially referred to as the 2004.5 model year by the diesel aftermarket and enthusiasts alike.
-With the EPA emission standards beginning to increase, GM began modifying the Duramax LLY to meet these new requirements.
-The LLY continued to utilize several components from the first generation Duramax (LB7), but also included some new components that increased performance while reducing emissions.
+The LLY continued to utilize several components from the first generation Duramax (LB7), but also included some new components that increased performance.

 Carried over from the LB7 Duramax to the LLY was the same basic short block featuring a cast-iron block with aluminum heads.
 In addition, the high-pressure common-rail fuel system with a Bosch CP3 injection pump that debuted in 2001 was still utilized.
 To avoid similar injector issues that plagued the LB7, new externally serviceable fuel injectors were now added.